Ovidiu Sincai Social Democratic Institute

 Ovidiu Sincai Social Democratic Institute Foundation is a non-governmental organization from Romania.

 The Ovidiu Sincai Social Democratic Institute Foundation received the legal status of non-profit organization of public utility on 4 June 2002.
 The aim of this foundation is to support the process of doctrinal modernization and has various objectives.

-Through this doctrinal modernization, democracy in Romania and in the world can be improved and developed.
-What's more, it can help in efficiently organizing human resources education and training, thus contributing to the political class professionalization.

 The institute is viewed as one of Social Democratic Party, (Partidul Social Democrat - PSD).

 Objectives

 Ovidiu Sincai Social Democratic Institute has the following objectives: